Alihussain-khan/activity-recognition-models/readme.md

 Hi, here I will try to take you through what lies where. :)

 One thing, this repository is not exact copy of the repo on the remote server.
-It is missing the models, logs, checkpoints and dataset.
+It is missing the models, logs, checkpoints and dataset because of memory and data constraints.
 Some of the failed experiements stayed on the remoter server :)

 Some of the scripts only need to be ran once, and some you need to get the environment running.